DEMON FRUIT BLUES

 The project will engage local communities in the examination of these themes while in development and explore intersectional realities and identities through panel discussions, master classes and workshops.

 The culminating performance will utilize lighting and sound design, video projections, movement, lyrics and live music.
-Collaboration with a team of artists including Choreographer Adia Whitaker & Asé Dance Theater Collective, Director (in conversation with potential partners), filmmaker Ralston Smith and visual artists (in conversation with potential partners) will support the creation of a fully-embodied, multidisciplinary piece.
+Collaboration with a team of artists including Choreographer Adia Whitaker & Asé Dance Theater Collective, Director Charlotte Brathwaite, filmmaker Ralston Smith and multiple visual artists including Sarah Olson and Tiffany Smith will support the creation of a fully-embodied, multidisciplinary piece.